Woman, her 2 children killed in St. Ann shooting Monday night, police say

 She was identified as 30-year-old Seychelle Schaumburg.

-Jimenez said inside the home, the woman's 14-year-old son was found shot in the head in the kitchen.
-Schaumburg's 5-year-old daughter was found shot three times.
+Jimenez said inside the home, the woman's 14-year-old son, Kyrien, was found shot in the head in the kitchen.
+Schaumburg's 5-year-old daughter, Ushara, was found shot three times.
 The little girl was taken to the hospital by EMS, where she died.

 Jimenez also said a man, the suspect in the triple homicide, was found with a self-inflicted gunshot wound to the head next to Schaumburg's 14-year-old son.
 The suspect died at the hospital.
 Police identified him as 34-year-old Coleman McIlvain.